The Joy of Clean Windows

 Steel wool (#0000) or brass wool is used by all premier residential window cleaning companies to remove all those bits of organic material missed by every other scrubbing device.
 As the steel wool is softer than glass, it cannot scratch it, and has the huge advantage over razor blades in that it rolls over any microscopic fabricating debris (see the next FAQ for more on this).
 Sand, dirt, and concrete particles can scratch glass when trapped on anything dragged across the glass (whether a squeegee, steel wool, or a rag).
 This is why we use fresh steel wool, squeegees, and rags on each job.
 Please be advised: while steel wool and brass wool will not scratch glass, other cleaning abrasives, like SOS pads, will absolutely scratch it and must never be used to clean it.

-Do you use razor blades?
+Will you use razor blades?

-We use razor blades sparingly and never on tempered glass, which tends to be mottled with microscopic fabricating debris.
+When we clean windows, we use razor blades sparingly and never on tempered glass, which tends to be mottled with microscopic fabricating debris.
 These tiny bits of glass debris come from the rollers used in the manufacturing process and are easily nicked off by razors, leaving scratch marks behind that are especially visible in sunlight.
 Tempered glass is usually marked as such in a corner and are installed (per construction code) in places where the glass could easily be broken.
 It is found in and near doors, over bathtubs, in showers, on staircases, in skylights, on any pane near to the ground, among other places.

 I have stickers.
 Can you remove them?